List of Bleach characters: Hollow Ichigo

-"Hollow Ichigo" is the real Zangetsu and the true manifestation of Ichigo's Zanpakuto.
+Hollow Ichigo is the True Zangetsu and the manifestation of Ichigo's True Zanpakuto.
 He was born from the result of Ichigo's mother being infected by trace remains of the Hollow White that passed on to Ichigo and fused with Ichigo's latent Soul Reaper powers, which manifested when Ichigo awakened as a Soul Reaper.
-In appearance both normally and when in bankai form, Hollow Ichigo is identical to his host save for his white eyes (golden in anime), opposite colour scheme and permanent grin.
-Prior to his full awakening, Hollow Ichigo manifested himself as a mask that continuously appeared and shielded Ichigo from what would have been a fatal attack.
+In appearance both normally and when in bankai state, Hollow Ichigo is identical to his host save for his white eyes (golden in anime), opposite colour scheme and permanent grin.
+Prior to his full awakening, Hollow Ichigo manifested himself as a Hollow Mask that continuously appeared and shielded Ichigo from what would have been a fatal attack.
 After Ichigo is aware of his existence, he is eventually able to fully manifest himself by possessing Ichigo's body during his fights.
-Whenever possessing Ichigo's body, a Hollow mask resembling a white skull with red markings would form on Ichigo's face as Ichigo slowly undergoes Hollowfication.
+Whenever possessing Ichigo's body, a Hollow Mask resembling a white skull with red markings would form on Ichigo's face as Ichigo slowly undergoes Hollowfication.
 Though a bloodthirsty berserker who would taunt and take any chance to take over Ichigo's body, Hollow Ichigo's nature as a true zanpakutō compels him to intervene during some of Ichigo's fights to protect his wielder by the means of Hollowfication.
 After his identity is fully revealed, it is explained that everything that Hollow Ichigo did was actually for the sake of making Ichigo stronger and properly utilize his power.
-After Ichigo’s Zanpakuto is reforged into the “true” Zangetsu, Hollow Ichigo's essence resides in the largest aspect of the split true shikai state of his true zanpakutō.
+After Ichigo's True Zanpakuto is reforged, Hollow Ichigo's essence resides in the largest aspect of the split true shikai state of his true zanpakutō.

-Hollow Ichigo is voiced by Masakazu Morita in the Japanese version of the anime and by Johnny Yong Bosch in the English dub.
+Hollow Ichigo is voiced by Masakazu Morita in the original Japanese version of the anime and by Johnny Yong Bosch in the English dub.

 Zabimaru

 Zabimaru (蛇尾) is the Zanpakutō owned by Renji Abarai.
 It appears as a Nue, first seen in the Soul Society arc when Renji was recovering from his first fight with Ichigo.
-In the anime exclusive Zanpakutō Rebellion arc, Zabimaru's form changes to that of a green fur woman and a young boy with a snake tail.
+In the anime exclusive Zanpakutō Rebellion arc, Zabimaru's form changes to that of a green monkey-fur woman and a young boy with a snake tail.
 Though the two are normally connected by a chain, with the child assuming their zanpakutō form for his older counterpart to wield, the two halves of Zabimaru act independent of each other when needed to.

-In the Japanese version of the anime, the original form of Zabimaru is voiced by Tōru Furusawa, Saru by Mitsuki Saiga, and Hebi by Asami Sanada.
+In the original Japanese version of the anime, the original form of Zabimaru is voiced by Tōru Furusawa, Saru by Mitsuki Saiga, and Hebi by Asami Sanada.
 In the English dub, while Vic Mignogna in English dub voiced Zabimaru's original form, Saru is voiced by Mary Elizabeth McGlynn while Hebi is voiced by Michelle Ruff in English dub.